 Do Bed Bug Traps Work To Get Rid Of Bed Bugs?

 There are a lot of traps on the market that are designed to capture and kill bed bugs.
 Some of them simply trap the bugs with a sticky surface.
 Others are scientifically engineered to draw bed bugs in with pheromones or CO2 emissions.
 These are amazing products but do nothing to get rid of a bed bug infestation.
-Killing and trapping bed bugs is easy.
+Killing and trapping bed bugs are easy.
 You may even kill or trap enough bed bugs to arrest your bed bug issue.
-It actually happens quite a bit.
+It happens quite a bit.
 That is why there are so many reviews that say, "Wow!
-Your product really worked!"
+Your product worked!"
 The problem is, it only seemed like it worked.
 Bed bugs have a natural defense mechanism that allows them to survive in hostile environments.
-If many bed bugs go out to feed and only a few return, the other bed bugs will actually take notice.
+If bed bugs go out to feed and only a few return, the other bed bugs will take notice.
 This can cause them to go into a state of dormancy.
 You may think those bugs are gone, but they're just waiting until the danger passes.
 Some pest control companies use traps as one option in an arsenal of tools to get rid of bed bugs.
 In this way they are helpful.
 But, alone, they will not get rid of a bed bug infestation completely.

 Does Heat Get Rid Of Bed Bugs?